PX4/PX4-Autopilot/nuttx/README.txt

   an ARM Cortex-M3/4, you will need to set CONFIG_ARMV7M_OABI_TOOLCHAIN in the .config file in order to pick the right tool prefix.

+  If the make system ever picks the wrong prefix for your toolchain, you can always specify the prefix on the command to override the default
+  like:

+    make CROSSDEV=arm-nuttx-elf

 SHELLS
 ^^^^^^